yuraSud/Movies_Info/README.md

-# Interesting numbers
+# Movies Info
-A program designed to display interesting facts about numbers.
-The user has the opportunity to select any number or let the application choose a random number.
-It is also possible to select a range of numbers and even a date.
+A program designed to display movies and facts about the film and the actors who starred in the film.
+There are also recommendations and films in which this or that actor starred.
-Also, as an addition, a firebase has been introduced with the ability to initialize the user and save the number of requests in the user profile.
+Also, as an addition, a firebase has been introduced with the ability to initialize the user.

 ## Content
 - [Technologies](#technologies)